 In 2017, Dr. Young became chair of the Department of Pediatric Medicine, after serving as vice chair in 2016.
 Dr. Young participated in the Johns Hopkins Medicine Armstrong Institute’s patient Safety and Quality Leadership Academy, a nine-month program that prepares leaders to transform the clinical health care setting to eliminate harm and build a culture of caring.

-Carolyn Kelly, ARNP
+Carolyn Kelly, APRN

-Carolyn Kelly, M.S., A.R.N.P., joined Johns Hopkins All Children’s in 1996 and is a neonatal nurse practitioner and clinical leader with the Maternal, Fetal & Neonatal Institute.
+Carolyn Kelly, M.S., A.P.R.N., joined Johns Hopkins All Children’s in 1996 and is a neonatal nurse practitioner and clinical leader with the Maternal, Fetal & Neonatal Institute.
 She is the Intestinal Rehabilitation Program Coordinator and a member of the hospital’s Neonatal Nutrition Committee.
 She is an active member of the Florida Association of Neonatal Nurse Practitioners and, at the national level, is a member of the Academy of Neonatal Nurses.
 A Canada native, she earned a bachelor of nursing degree at Memorial University of Newfoundland and a master of science in the neonatal nurse practitioner program at Stony Brook University, Stony Brook, New York.

 Melanie Newkirk, Nutritionist